mfcovington/perlbrew_automation/sample_output.md

-Output from successful run of `~/git.repos/perlbrew_automation/autocpanm_perlbrew.sh Perl::Tidy` on a system with three versions of perl installed with perlbrew:
+Output from successful run of `~/git.repos/perlbrew_automation/autocpanm_perlbrew.sh Perl::Tidy` on a system with three versions of Perl installed with perlbrew (as well as the native Perl installation):

 	Currently switched to perl-5.15.9
 	Installing Perl::Tidy for perl-5.15.9